 Incurred is an accounting term that means that all transactions, regardless of their nature, must be recorded when they occur.
 It means that an accountant must recognize and record the transaction on the date when it occurred rather than on the date when the transaction was actually paid.

-Incurred losses refer to the value to losses that an insurance company incurs during a given period.
-The losses represent the profits that the company will not earn during the year because the money will be used to pay policyholders.
+Incurred losses refer to the value of losses that an insurance company incurs during a given period.
+The losses represent the profits that the company will not earn during the year because the money is used to pay policyholders.

 1. Policyholder claims